Design is more than sketching a good-looking shoe.

 The Forza came to market and made a unique statement on the tennis court.

-OK, so, an athlete came to us and said, "Can you make me a shoe that looks like my pet falcon?"
+Someone said, "Can you make me a shoe that looks like a falcon?"
 We said, "Really?"
-He said, "I dead serious"
+He said, "I'm dead serious"

 He said, "Yes, like that!
 And can you make it super-light and playable?"
 We said, "Of course we can".
 So we started making it...